ufal/npfl129/exam/questions.md

   part of the model as logits.
 [5]

 - Write down an $L_2$-regularized minibatch SGD algorithm for training a
-  $k$-class multiclass logistic regression model, including the explicit formulae of the loss function and its gradient.
+  $k$-class multiclass logistic regression model, including the explicit formulas of the loss function and its gradient.
 [10]

 - Describe how does a single-layer MLP with $i$ input neurons, $h$ hidden